OrfeasZ/ZHMTools/README.md

 ### [ResourceLib](/Libraries/ResourceLib)

 A collection of libraries that allow converting various game resources to JSON and back, each targetting a specific Hitman game.
 The library exposes a C interface that can be directly integrated into third party tools, without additional dependencies.
+You can also find a C# / .NET wrapper around ResourceLib [here](/Libraries/ResourceLib/ResourceLib.cs).

 Currently supported games and resource types: